2-5-Foundation/offchain/README.md

     - Store cached value for verified , confirmed and attested transaction object
     - Have tokens for incentivizing relayers
     - Wallet partnership revenue integration

+### Nonce control

+As transactions will be submitted by network router relayer, it is possible that the nonce it holds has already been invalidated by the target network.

+To mitigate this, the transaction will fetch the next valid nonce once it passes all vane checks ( address verification, simulation network execution and reciver deposited account ownership attestation) and once it is at network router relayer a new fresh nonce will be fetched and included in the submitted transaction

+---
+## Thesis

+1. Enabling transaction to every web3 user
+2. Incentivizing relayers
+3. Relayers should be light enough to run on resource constraint enviroments , i.e browsers, mobile.
+4. Incentives should be in vane native token and tokens in vane revenue treasury , eg ETH, DOT, Stablecoins, SOL, Parachains tokens, etc..
+5. Vane should fasciliate business integration in the following areas;

+    - Mobile money integration for onramp and offramp
+    - Business distribution channels
+    - Enabling online checkout with crypto and fiat